24f-2550: Introduction to Cybersecurity

 Ethics

 You will learn about security techniques and tools that can potentially be used for offensive purposes; “hacking” in other words.
 It is imperative that students only use these tools and techniques on systems they own (your personal computers) or systems that are sanctioned by the instructor.
 NEVER perform attacks against public systems that you do not control.
-As we will discuss in class, it is ethically problematic to attack systems that you do not own, and may violate the law.
+As we will discuss in class, it is both ethically problematic to attack systems that you do not own and may violate the law.

 Grading